mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 Looking for the v3 docs?
 [Find them here](https://material-ui.com/versions/).

 > This document is a work in progress.
-Have you upgraded your site and run into something that’s not covered here?
+Have you upgraded your site and run into something that's not covered here?
 [Add your changes on GitHub](https://github.com/mui-org/material-ui/blob/next/docs/src/pages/guides/migration-v3/migration-v3.md)

 ## Introduction

 This is a reference for upgrading your site from Material-UI v3 to v4.
-While there’s a lot covered here, you probably won’t need to do everything for your site.
+While there's a lot covered here, you probably won't need to do everything for your site.
-We’ll do our best to keep things easy to follow, and as sequential as possible so you can quickly get rocking on v4!
+We'll do our best to keep things easy to follow, and as sequential as possible so you can quickly get rocking on v4!

 ## Why you should migrate